MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 ![Monitoring action account log on types](./media/enable-service-logon/om2019-monitoring-action-account-logon-type.png)

 ## Coexistence with Operations Manager 2016 agent
-Operations Manager 2016 agent uses the **Interactive** log on type as default.
-Operations Manager 2019 service accounts have both service log on and Interactive log on permissions, so Operations Manager 2019 can interoperate with Operations Manager 2016 agent.
+Helath service in Operations Manager 2016 uses *Interactive* as log on type.
+Operations Manager uses *Log on as a service* as default.
+However, Operations Manager 2019 and 2016 can interoperate with no issues as log on type of health service do not impact the interoperability.

+Following scenarios are impacted:.
+ - Push install from Operations Manager console requires admin privilege and *Log on as a service* permission.
+ - Operations Manager MS action account required admin privilege on management server for Service Manager monitoring.

 ## Troubleshooting